Xi'an - Home To Great Emperors

 Open to the public, and the hotel guests, the museum’s exceptional art and antiquities spans over 7,000 square meters and boasts three special exhibition halls.
 Works on display include 80 mural paintings from over 15 provinces, which depicts China’s history through different dynasties, as well as a loan exhibition from the Nanjing Museum of Ming and Qing Dynasty Porcelain.
 Other fascinating highlights include the world’s only gold suit of armour, and a highly rare stone Buddha head which measures nearly one meter high and dates to the Northern Qi Dynasty.
 It’s not as vibrant as one would hope to be.
 But in saying that this is a new museum and so with time it will hopefully a beehive for budding tourists.
 It’s something extra to add to your travel itinerary when coming to Xi’an.

-Last week I went on a short press trip to the city of Xi'an, the capital city of China's Shaanxi Province.
+Last week I went on a short press trip to the city of Xi'an, the capital city of China's Shaanxi Province, which was once known as Amoy and has a rich historical and cultural legacy.
 With a population of around 8.2 million people, Xi'an is also China's oldest city, having been the capital city for many centuries (including during the Zhou, Qin, Han, Sui, and Tang dynasties).

 My press trip was to promote tourism and some of the hotels in the city.
 Instead I ended up being stuck for a day in the middle of Anti-Japanese protests (please read link here, and here).
 Despite all the chaos that parts of this city (and the rest of the country) has gone through in the past weekend, and despite the incident that I happened to sadly experience, I can say that the greater city of Xi'an is actually safe and open for tourism.
 When you read history books (such as the Rape of Nanking etc.), then you get a true understanding of why there are these frictions between Japan and China.